Defeat, Liberation or Victory?

 How was May 8, 1945 commemorated in the GDR, how is it remembered today in the FRG and in the countries that fought against the German Reich?
-How has the view of the end of the War changed and what does it look like today?
-These are a few of the questions we address in our digital learning module “Suspicious: A Landscape of Crime”.
+How has this view of the end of the War changes and what does it look like today?
+These are a few questions we address in our digital learning module “Suspicious: A Landscape of Crime”.

 On May 8, 1985, the President of West Germany Richard von Weizsäcker gave a speech in the Bundestag in Bonn.
 It was 40 years to the day since the surrender of Germany’s armed forces, so since the end of the Second World War in Europe.
 He is the first German President to state: “May 8 was a day of liberation.”
 The speech won widespread praise.
 Only since then has the term “the Day of Liberation from National Socialism” been used in the FRG.